Experience & Accomplishments

 Serving the public for over a decade

-As your Sheriff, David will be a Pro 2nd Amendment Sheriff committed to protecting the rights of all citizens within Navajo County.
+As your Sheriff, David is a Pro 2nd Amendment Sheriff committed to protecting the rights of all citizens within Navajo County.
 David is honored to have taken the oath of office to protect the AZ and US constitutions and doesn’t take this light heartedly.
-David is and will be tough on crime holding those who violate the rights and freedoms of others accountable.
-David feels politics has no business being a part of Law Enforcement and will be the Sheriff representing all citizens within Navajo County running an impartial office.
-David will work tirelessly to ensure to protect the rights, property and life of all.
-David is committed to running a fiscally conservative office and operate within the budget set for the office of Sheriff.
+David is and continues be tough on crime holding those who violate the rights and freedoms of others accountable.
+David feels politics has no business being a part of Law Enforcement and has served as the Sheriff representing all citizens within Navajo County running an impartial office.
+David works tirelessly to ensure to protect the rights, property and life of all.
+David is committed to running a fiscally conservative office and operates within the budget set for the office of Sheriff.
 David recognizes the importance and need to use tax payer’s money responsibly and will always put the tax payers needs first.

-David will take a strong stance against drug dealers operating within our communities.
+David takes a strong stance against drug dealers operating within our communities.
 School safety will also be a top priority within the office.
 David has said, “everything within the office needs and will be evaluated for areas of improvement”.
 David brings a different perspective to the office from prior Sheriffs.
-He will be looking to make changes utilizing technology in the way they investigate crimes, respond to calls, document reports and record keeping.
+He has been looking to make changes utilizing technology in the way they investigate crimes, respond to calls, document reports and record keeping.

-David is also going to be looking for ways to work with other departments in the county where we can partner and save money in working together and not duplicating services in our communities.
+Sheriff Clouse has been working with other departments in the county where they have found ways where they can partner and save money in working together and not duplicating services in our communities.

-Clouse will make sure the Deputies and Detention Officers receive the best training in the state.
-Over the next two years David looks forward to demonstrating his abilities to lead this department to gain the trust of the public and in the coming years to continue to serve as your Sheriff.
+Sheriff Clouse recognizes the public trust in holding an elected office such as Sheriff.
+Sheriff Clouse will continue to make sure the Deputies and Detention Officers receive the best training in the state.
+Over the next four years David looks forward to demonstrating his abilities to lead this department to gain the trust of the public and in the coming years to continue to serve as your Sheriff.

 Associations and Partnerships